 During open enrollment, the insurance enrollment process allows employees to select or modify the insurance and benefits plans they wish to participate in for the next plan year.
 Employees can enroll in different types of insurance typically offered as part of an employer-sponsored benefits package, such as health insurance, life insurance, dental insurance, and disability insurance.
 The insurance enrollment process often begins with employees reviewing information about the available plan options.
 It includes coverage details, costs, provider networks, and any changes from the current year.
 Employees then decide which plans best suit their needs and priorities based on this information.

 To enroll, employees typically complete electronic or paper enrollment forms indicating their benefits selections.
-After enrollment selections are made, HR or benefits staff verifies dependent eligibility documentation, correct any errors, and resolve issues or questions from employees.
+After enrollment selections are made, HR or benefits staff verifies dependent eligibility documentation, corrects any errors, and resolves issues or questions from employees.